neburpoots/Videocardwebshop-laravel-API/README.md

 The orderoverview for admins makes use of pagination.

 #### Authentication
-Uses the tymon library for handling jwt tokens.
+Uses the tymon library for handling jwt tokens. <br/>
-Has custom functionality for handling refresh tokens.
+The application has custom functionality for handling refresh tokens.

 <br/><br/>
 The seeded users are: